Why not download the entire version of this guide

 Is your company small, medium, or large?

 When we think of international brands, the Goliaths like Apple, Nike, IKEA, or Google come to mind.
 While companies of this magnitude still comprise around 45% of the GNP in the US and EU, they represent less than 1% of all companies.
 The majority of the other 99% fall in the small- to mid-sized range, with annual revenue in the €10 million to €100 million Euro range.
 Companies in this mid-range face unique challenges to growth, particularly if they have international ambitions.
 In theory, the internet was supposed to even the playing field by allowing all brands equal access to customers beyond their home markets, even globally.
 But, in practice, very few mid-sized brands have the bandwidth or expertise to market effectively outside their home market.
-This guide focuses on the issues and options most likely to be encountered by the 99%.
+This guide about selection of advertising agency focuses on the issues and options most likely to be encountered by the 99%.

 Do you want to centralize or distribute control?